-On the PicoMite two serial interfaces are available for asynchronous serial communications.
+Two serial interfaces are available for asynchronous serial communications.
 They are labelled COM1: and COM2:.

 I/O Pins

 Before a serial interface can be used the I/O pins must be defined using the following command for the first channel (referred as COM1):